EduardGomezEscandell/mpi-wrapper-cxx/README.md

 - [Mandelbrot set drawer](demos/mandelbrot/)

 ## Look mum, I'm on TV
-This repo was feature in a youtube video on the Ubuntu chanel: https://www.youtube.com/watch?v=08WDGV0u58Y
+This repo was featured in a youtube video on the Ubuntu chanel: https://www.youtube.com/watch?v=08WDGV0u58Y

 If that's where you come from,here are some relevant links:
-- The library is split inside [/mpicxx/](mpicxx)
+- The MPI wrapper is inside [/mpicxx/](mpicxx)
 - The Mandelbrot set demo is [/demos/mandelbrot/](demos/mandelbrot)

 ## Status